 The House of Representatives of Louisiana has adopted a resolution expressing their condolences on the passing of Phil Alexander Robertson, who died on May 25, 2025.
 Born on April 24, 1946, in Vivian, Louisiana, Phil was known for his hard work, deep faith, and strong family values.
 He attended Louisiana Tech University, where he excelled as a quarterback and earned degrees in education.
 Phil's life was marked by a significant spiritual transformation at the age of twenty-eight, which led him to dedicate his life to guiding others to Christ.
 He became a beloved figure in Louisiana, known for his commitment to family and faith.

 Phil Robertson was also the founder of Duck Commander, having invented a double-reeded duck call in 1972, and gained fame through the television show "Duck Dynasty," which showcased his family and business.
-His legacy includes a positive economic impact on northeast Louisiana and a lasting influence on many lives through his faith and teachings.
-The resolution concludes with heartfelt condolences to his wife, Kay, their children, grandchildren, and great-grandchildren, emphasizing the enduring legacy of Phil Robertson's life and values.
+His legacy includes a positive economic impact on northeast Louisiana and a lasting influence on his community.
+He is survived by his wife, Kay, their children, grandchildren, and great-grandchildren.
+The resolution highlights the profound loss felt by his family and friends and acknowledges the enduring legacy of his life and faith.